 I know people look at me funny when I say that, but it's true.
 When freezing temperatures drop the water vapor out of the air, it also makes us feel warmer.
 Dry air is a terrible conductor of cold, while "wet" air is great at it.
-In addition, I followed expert advice on What to Wear for Ice Fishing.

 Pick a good spot